What to Know When Your Book Is Getting Published

 Traditional publishers will have the final say in the experience and will control nearly all of what happens in the process.

 Letting the traditional publisher do the difficult work of making your book a bestseller could pay off in the long run.
 What writer would mind that?

 Independent publishers will work similarly to traditional publishers.
 However, they will often have better terms and payouts for you.

 Working with an independent publisher will allow you to have a bit more say in the final outcome of your product.
 Independent publishers also generally pay higher average royalty percentages than traditional publishers.

-One of the main differences between the two are: status and connections, which go hand in hand.
-A “Big 5” publishing company will have more connections and sway within the market as they work with many physical book sellers.
+One of the main differences between the two is: status and connections, which go hand in hand.
+A “Big 5” publishing company will have more connections and sway within the market as they work with many physical booksellers.

 Independent publishers will have a different market, may provide you with different terms, and may work better with indie bookstores whose popularity has grown over 27% in recent years.

 If you’re not interested in having a publisher call the shots, you may want to try getting published on your own.

 Path #3: Getting Published: As a DIY Experience